-Shopify is an independent platform and supports you with a lot of E-commerce tools.
-These help build your online brand.
+Shopify is an independent platform and supports you with many E-commerce tools.
+This help build your online brand.
 Users can expect an increase in sales with these services.
-We recommend you try the platform to get better features.
+We recommend that you try the platform to understand its features.
 Promotions become easy when the Ecommerce services are efficiently executable.

 A new business needs to develop its online presence.
 Through a service like Shopify, it is simple to create the brand value of your business.
 Customers can make purchases, leave reviews, and expect value delivery.

 - Shopify makes use of a monthly subscription model for its users.